StarArawn/bevy_tiled/README.md

     pub map_entity_option: Option<Entity>,
     pub map_handle: Handle<Map>,

-and ObjectReadyEvent additionally includes the entity for the object itself
+and ObjectReadyEvent additionally includes `entity: Entity` for what the object was spawned as.

 ## Hot reload